BPLIM/ReplicationApp/Server/UserGuide.md

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223708523-e268f238-2948-471c-96c1-e3c83aa16e06.PNG"  width="60%" height="30%"></p>

 The user will have to provide a valid file in the main script field in order to run the replication.

-On the other hand, if every field is correctly filled, the replication will start and the application will show a counter, displaying the elapsed time since the replication started:
+If every field is correctly filled, the replication will start and the application will show a counter, displaying the elapsed time since the replication started:

 <p style="text-align:center;"><img src="https://user-images.githubusercontent.com/51088103/223708529-948e9024-6086-46be-bf19-3603098c6701.PNG"  width="60%" height="30%"></p>